Shadow inflation: What it is and how you’re already paying it - NewsBreak

 Shadow inflation: What it is and how you’re already paying it

-(NEXSTAR) – Inflation means the price of just about anything and everything is going up right now.
+(NEXSTAR) – Inflation means the price of just about anything and everything is going up right now .
 It’s obvious at the gas pump and the grocery store.
-But there’s a sneakier force at play, too – force economists are calling shadow inflation.
+But there’s a sneakier force at play, too – a force economists are calling shadow inflation.

 Shadow inflation refers to a type of inflation that is much harder to capture in the consumer price index.
 That’s because the price of a good or service may stay the same, but the quality has gone down.

-“Now if you check-in, there might be a long line, there’s just one agent who’s overworked, your breakfast is going to have a limited selection.
+“Now if you check in, there might be a long line, there’s just one agent who’s overworked, your breakfast is going to have limited selection.
 You’ll be sitting alone with the nearest table a few meters away from you.”

 The hotel may have also dropped daily room cleaning services because of COVID risk or staffing issues (or both).
 And maybe there’s limited access to the gym, so you have to sign up for a time slot instead of just showing up.
-And perhaps because of social distancing, you’re lining up six feet apart at the check-in counter, and now the line snakes outside where it’s cold and rainy.Inflation pushing small businesses to the brink
+And perhaps because of social distancing, you’re lining up six feet apart at the check-in counter, and now the line snakes outside where it’s cold and rainy.Jobless claims plunge to 199K, lowest level since 1969

 Those small changes add up and they’re hard to measure.
 But at the end of the day, you’re getting fewer amenities during your stay – even if the room rate hasn’t changed.
 That’s shadow inflation.